SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 it is not shown in the result and derived parameter overview tables, see also :ref:`more-on-overview`).
 It can also be found as an HDF5 attribute of the corresponding nodes in the HDF5 file (this is true for all *leaves*).

+If you using an older version of pypet, your tree structure might be slightly different, to update your files to the new format, see :ref:`tree-migrating`.

 .. [#]